kapitancho/web-components-tic-tac-toe/README.md

-# web-components-tic-tac-toe
+# Tic-tac-toe: web components demo
-The tic-tac-toe game used as a showcase for the web components functionality in 2018
+The tic-tac-toe game used as a showcase for the web components functionality in 2018.

+Tested in Firefox and Chrome (8/2018)